Postman-Student-Program/postman-student-hacktoberfest21/README.md

 ## How to participate

-### 1. Sign up for Hacktoberfest (by Digitalocean)
+### 1. [Optional] Sign up for Hacktoberfest (by Digitalocean)

-Optional - if you want to be eligible for a T-Shirt by making 4 pull requests during the month of October
+DigitalOcean hosts this event each year and awards limited edition T-Shirts to applicants who **make 4 pull requests during the month of October**.

-*\* T-Shirts available only for the first 55,000 participants*
+*\* Note: T-Shirts available only for the first 55,000 participants*

 ### 2. Sign up for Postman's Hacktoberfest
 Sign up with this form.
 This will keep you in the loop with workshop accouncements and updates!